lol00-creator/Start-Decompile-of-blockheads/README.md

     Majic Jungle Software for creating this beloved game.

 ❓ FAQ

-Q: Is this legal?
-A: Yes, as long as you only use the code for educational/modding purposes and don’t redistribute copyrighted assets.

-Q: Do I need the original game to contribute?
-A: Yes, you’ll need it to extract assets and verify decompilation accuracy.

 Q: Will this support multiplayer?
 A: Not initially.
 Reversing the server code is a long-term goal.